DevonDeVaughnn/weatherApp/README.md

 ## Usage

-* Enter your desired city into the search bar and the program will generate their five day forecast
+* Go to https://devondevaughnn.github.io/weatherApp/.
+Enter your desired city into the search bar and the program will generate their five day forecast

 ## License